 It didn’t have to be full-on chocolate.
 A chocolate chip cookie would be fine.
 I’d even take an oatmeal raisin (though not if there were chocolate chip nearby).
 Maybe apple crisp if there was ice cream, or hey, just the ice cream.

-Speaking of ice cream, I don’t think my mom has ever bought chocolate ice cream.
-I don’t even think I had store-bought chocolate ice cream until I moved out of the house (though we’ve always been big fans of going out for ice cream, so luckily I had a little more selection there).
-My mom has always been very specific about some things she likes.
+Speaking of ice cream, I don’t think my mom ever bought chocolate ice cream when I was a kid.
+I don’t even think I had chocolate ice cream until I moved out of the house (though we’ve always been big fans of going out for ice cream, so luckily I had a little more selection there).
+My mom was always pretty particular about some things she likes.

-Vanilla ice cream (or a swirl is fine).
+Vanilla ice cream (or a swirl is acceptable).

 A certain bun recipe.

 And I never felt cheated growing up, you know?
-My mom always made fabulous food, and her buns and cookies are legendary (I hear those snickers (not to be mistaken with Snickers)).
+My mom always made fabulous food, and her homemade buns and cookies are pretty legendary.

 But now that I’m a somewhat responsible adult, living away from my parents and even doing an all right job at keeping my own kids alive and well, I get to branch out and experiment with some of the things I never had growing up.
-Cheap ketchup, imitation Cool Whip, chocolate ice cream, peanut butter (my dad does not like peanut butter!), and maybe even a new recipe here or there.
+And maybe even throw a few new recipes in here and there!